-Why Data Scientists Should Keep One Eye on Quantum Computing - YaNoticias
+Why Data Scientists Should Keep One Eye on Quantum Computing - YANoticias

 For data scientists, the intersection of quantum computing and their field may not seem immediately pressing.
 Indeed, the current state of quantum machines isn’t quite ready to disrupt daily workflows.
 But there’s a subtle, growing overlap that demands attention.

 Flip the script, and quantum computing showcases its promise to transform data science workflows.
-By tackling complex optimization problems and processing massive datasets at blazing speeds, quantum computing offers tantalizing prospects.
+By tackling complex optimisation problems and processing massive datasets at blazing speeds, quantum computing offers tantalising prospects.
 Quantum machine learning, with algorithms like quantum support vector machines and quantum neural networks, hints at a future of accelerated model training and improved results.

 Enthusiasm for quantum computing today echoes the early days of AI and ML.
 Much like AI pioneers of the past, data scientists who dive into quantum computing now stand to shape its future.
 The industry is ripe for the skills of those versed in AI and ML, beyond just physicists and mathematicians.